Founder of RepuGen

 Expert session snapshot

-We the core functionality it was getting done and then we’ll go and sit down and meet with them and say so what you know what else would you like to do how I know and they were like oh I want this kind of reporting I want and yes you know now we use them to give us the feedback to how to improve the product and again in any business improvement never ends right so you have to keep on improving.
+So customers will launch it, the core functionality, it was getting done and then we’ll go and sit down and meet with them and say, you know, what would you like to do?
+And they were like, oh, I want this kind of reporting I want.
+And you know, now we use them to give us a feedback to how to improve the product.
+And again, in any business, improvement never ends, right?
+So you have to keep on improving.
 So you just, you know the question and feedback.